opnfv/fuel/docs/installationprocedure/installation.instruction.rst

 #.
 Open the environment you previously created.

 #.
-Open the networks tab and select the "default Node Networks group to" on the left pane (see figure below).
+Open the networks tab and select the "default" Node Networks group to on the left pane (see figure below).

    .. figure:: img/network.png